Meta omnichannel ads guide: sync online & offline conversions

 Meta Ads omnichannel solution

-To address the need to track and optimize based on omnichannel interactions (not online-only), Meta has launched Omnichannel ads.
+To address the need to track and optimize based on omnichannel interactions (not online-only), Meta launched Omnichannel ads.
 The solution helps optimize across both website and in-store outcomes in one sales campaign, instead of splitting budgets.
-It was recently moved out of beta and is now broadly available to advertisers.
+It was recently moved out of beta.
+Availability varies by market and account eligibility; check Ads Manager/your representative for enablement.

 Use omnichannel ads in Meta to